-Principle 14 Recognise that some parts of the community have very strong feelings about Willows and that further consultation is required with all community members to understand their concerns better.
+Principle 14 Recognise that the community around Daylesford has very strong feelings about Willows and that further consultation is required with all community members to understand their issues better.

 Principle 15 Establish a transparent and collaborative decision making process to focus Willow management activity into the future.